One-way pair: Description

 In the context of roads, a one-way pair consists of two one-way streets whose flows combine on one or both ends into a single two-way street.
 The one-way streets may be separated by just a single block, such as in a grid network, or may be spaced further apart with intermediate parallel roads.

 One use of a one-way pair is to increase the vehicular capacity of a major route through a developed area such as a central business district.
 If not carefully treated with other traffic calming features, the benefit in vehicular capacity is offset by a potential for increased road user deaths, in particular people walking and biking.
 A one-way pair can be created by converting segments of two-way streets into one-way streets, which allows lanes to be added without widening.

 On occasion, "couplet" has been applied specifically to the point where the one-way streets and the two-way street meet, rather than the paired one-way streets themselves.

 Flows on a one-way pair may follow the traffic handedness convention of the locale, or may be switched.
 Following the convention allows a one-way pair to be more easily integrated into an existing network of two-way streets, as a single two-way street is effectively split into the two sides of the pair, as in the diagram below:

+Criticism

+International research has found that there are several disadvantages to one-way pairs including: